IBM/deploy-graph-db-container/README.md

     kube-hou02-pxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-w1   17x.xxx.xx.xxx   10.47.64.200   free           normal   Ready    1.7.4_1502
     ```

+### 0.4 Point Kubernetes CLI to your Bluemix Kubernetes cluster

+Configure your Kubernetes CLI environment to point to your Bluemix Kubernetes cluster as below.

   * Download the Kubernetes configuration files and get the command to set the environment variable
     ```
     $ bx cs cluster-config mycluster
     ```

-    Set the KUBECONFIG environment variable as per output from above command
+  * Set the KUBECONFIG environment variable as per output from above command
     ```
     $ export KUBECONFIG=~/.bluemix/plugins/container-service/clusters/mycluster/kube-config-hou02-mycluster.yml
     $ echo $KUBECONFIG
     ```

-    Verify that the kubectl commands run properly with your cluster by checking the Kubernetes CLI server version.
+  * Verify that the kubectl commands run properly with your cluster by checking the Kubernetes CLI server version.
     ```
     $ kubectl version  --short
     Client Version: v1.7.4